johnshearing/ElectricalSafety/README.md

-# Electrical Safety Talk For Factory Electricians and Controls Technicians
+# Electrical Safety Talk For Factory Electricians and Control Technicians
 This was the conversation I had with all new electricians that I supervised regardless of their previous experience.